 Stock and broth: Aren’t they just the same thing?
-And are they interchangeable in recipes?
+And are they interchangeable in recipes, especially around Thanksgiving?
 Good questions.
 The answer is yes and yes, but no. Let us explain.

 Stock and broth are very similar animals: water simmered with meat and/or bones, and usually some vegetables and aromatic herbs, then strained.
 (Though in the case of vegetable broth, meat is not used.)
 They’re both utilized as a base for soups, sauces, and gravies.
 And, truth be told, some chefs use the words interchangeably.
 However, there are some generally accepted differences between stock and broth.